PedroTechy/CarrisInsight/README.md

 ```

 ## Google Cloud Setup
-We also need to have GC SDK installed to connect with the Google Cloude Services platform and BigQuery.
+We also need to have GC SDK installed to connect with the Google Cloud Services platform and BigQuery.

 ### Installing Google Cloud SDK